wryfi/shemail/README.md

 ## Status

+**USE AT YOUR OWN RISK!**

 While attempts have been made at creating a robust and predictable tool, there are _many_ more IMAP implementations in the wild than can be reasonably tested.
 IMAP is an old and crufty standard and everyone does it a little differently.
 There is no guarantee that this tool won't eat your homework.

-**USE AT YOUR OWN RISK!**

-Consider testing against a dummy account before unleashing on your precious mail, and have back-ups of your mailbox available in case something goes wrong.
+Consider testing against a dummy account with your provider before unleashing on your precious mail, and have back-ups of your mailbox available in case something goes wrong.

 Implementations that have been tested include dovecot, gmail, and icloud.
-Note that Gmail's IMAP implementation is particularly finicky.
+Note that gmail's IMAP implementation is particularly finicky.
 YMMV.

 ## Install